 Take a deep breath.
 Let it out.
 And know that you will survive and come out on the other side of the fogginess relatively unscathed and infinitely stronger and more confident as a mother and a person.

-There are a few things that I’ve found to truly help during this period of motherhood.
-I’ve gone through it four times and I never fail to need a reminder of these helpful habits to start.
+There are a few things that I’ve found truly help me to survive motherhood during this period.
+I’ve gone through it five times and I never fail to need a reminder of these helpful habits to start.

 First and foremost, you must leave the house.
 The simple act of even getting in the car and driving will make you feel the normality of life before your baby came.
 Whether it’s with the kids or not (preferably not if you can manage it!), being out in the world where life continues to go on will remind you that you aren’t stuck in a real life version of Groundhog Day and the next day can and will be a new one!
 Breathe in the fresh air, go shopping for something you don’t need, go to your favorite eating spot…you will be amazed what even a mere 90 minutes can do for your outlook.

 I know, I know, when in the world are you going to find time?
 That’s just not a realistic expectation, you are undoubtedly thinking.
 I get it.
 You can’t get up early to do a workout because you’re exhausted from being up all night feeding the baby.
 You can’t do it when your husband gets home from work because dinner needs to get on the table, children dressed and in bed and oh, that little thing called cluster feeding where the baby is attached to you from 8-10pm!
 So when?
 Here are a few possibilities.